 Before any work is done, it is necessary to determine if the worth of the precious metal contained in the rock will outweigh the costs of mining and extracting that metal.
 The stone is typically given a grade; thiswill help determine if the stone is worth mining.
 If it is determined that the rockstoneworth mining, once enough stone has been removed, it is crushed so that the ore can be separated from the waste rock.
 The metal ores found through mining are typically not found in high concentrations in the Earth’s crust.

 The minerals are chemical compounds that contain the precious metals mentioned earlier.
 One method for separating minerals from ore is called.
 This process separates the minerals from the ore and refines those minerals into a more pure form.
 Leaching is one method that can separate precious metals into a more refined layout.
 This involves dissolving the metals into a solution.
 The solution is then purified and concentrated before the precious metals can be recovered.
 The metal is typically recovered in its pure metallic state or as a chemical compound.

 Pyrometallurgy and Electrometallurgy

 Minerals and metals are ever-present in society.
-As advancements in electronics, transportation systems, and machines continue to evolve at a rapid pace, the need for raw materials to create all of these new devices and systems is great. -The work of metallurgy is significant, from trains, ships, planes, and medical devices to cutlery, cookware, coins, and jewelry.
+As advancements in electronics, transportation systems, and machines continue to evolve rapidly, the need for raw materials to create all of these new devices and systems is great. -The work of metallurgy is significant, from trains, ships, planes, and medical devices to cutlery, cookware, coins, and jewelry.
 Extractive metallurgy is the process that allows people to study the properties of various precious metals.
 The process also allows engineers to figure out new and innovative ways to use metals to produce consumer products.